jaspervdj/patat/README.md

 ### Line wrapping

 Line wrapping can be enabled by setting `wrap: true` in the configuration.
 This will re-wrap all lines to fit the terminal width better.
+You can also ask patat to wrap at a specific column using e.g. `wrap: 60`.

 ### Margins